phbradley/tcr-gwas/gwas_regressions/README.md

 conda activate r
 ```

+# Requirements:
+Due to the computationally intensive nature of running these analyses genome-wide, this pipeline requires a cluster to run.
+These scripts are written specifically for a cluster set up to use the Slurm job scheduler.
+(Some minor modifications to the [single job submission script](submission_scripts/run_regressions_genome_wide.sh) and the [genome-wide submission script](submission_scripts/submit_cluster_jobs_continuously.sh) could allow this pipeline to be run using a different cluster workload manager.)

 # Analysis outline:
 1. Download data into the directory `tcr-gwas/_ignore/` (TODO add sources and/or write script to do this)
 2. Edit [config](config/) files to be project and/or computer specific